 · Cockpit: Seating to either side

-The boat is built with cedar strip planks on marine plywood bulkheads with two layers of woven glass cloth set in epoxy over the outside and an additional layer of Aramid below the waterline.
+The boat is built with cedar strip planks on marine plywood bulkheads with two layers of woven glass cloth set in epoxy over the outside and an additional layer of Aramid for protection below the waterline.
+The hull is completely waterproof, the planks never get wet and there has never been any leakage through the hull.
 The cabins and roof and also the lower part of the inside of the hull have a single layer of woven glass.
 This makes the boat virtually maintenance free.

 The boat and trailer combination weigh 1350kg and can thus be towed by many normal family cars.